HOOKSETT RAIL TRAIL:

 Hooksett Riverwalk Trail & Brick Kiln Historic Loop Trail:

-Note; Just South of the entrance road is a dirt parking area.
+Note; Just South, of the entrance road is a dirt parking area.
 Here you can spot the old RR abutments in the Merrimack River where 3 covered RR bridges used to cross.
 See; COVERED BRIDGES OF NH .
 The old rail bed is now part of the entrance road.

-The stone-dust Hooksett Riverwalk Trail travels North along the old rail bed, crossing Browns Brook along the Merrimack River.
+The stone-dust Hooksett Riverwalk Trail travels North, along the old rail bed, crossing Browns Brook along the Merrimack River.
 Informational signs all along the trail.
 You pull away from the river as you travel through woods.
 Turn off the old rail bed and travel through open fields.
-Cross a boardwalk and come to an intersection at 0.3 miles.
+Cross a boardwalk and come to an *Intersection at 0.3 miles.

 Note; Straight along a grass trail leads to a bench overlooking the Merrimack River.

-The trail turns right alongside a field.
+The trail turns right, North, alongside a field.
 The old RR bed is in the woods along your right.
+Come to an intersection at 1 mile.
+This was as far as I traveled.

 Hooksett Rail Trail: